Nevada City Constitution Day 2013

 Nevada City’s Constitution Day Parade has been a local tradition since 1967 and is reported to be the oldest and largest Constitution observance in western America.

 The 2 p.m.
-Sunday parade features more than 100 entries and culminates other activities including Civil War battle reenactments in Pioneer Park, the Gold Country Duck Race on Deer Creek and a free outdoor big band concert in the downtown historic district
+Sunday parade features more than 100 entries and culminates other activities including Revolutionary War Living History in Pioneer Park, the Gold Country Duck Race on Deer Creek.

 The parade through the downtown historic district includes marching bands, floats, antique autos, equestrians, politicians and perennial crowd favorites such as the Ophir Prison Marching Kazoo Band and the Famous Marching Presidents of Nevada City, a humorous but reverent group that portrays each U.S. president.

-Historical Reenactment of the Signing of the U.S. Constitution, Broad Street at Pine Street, 1:30pm
+- Signing of the U.S. Constitution Reenactment, Broad and Pine streets, 1:30pm

 Nevada City is known for its classic small town spirit and unique events.
-With a population of 3000, Nevada City swells to 10,000 or more on Constitution Day.
+With an official population of 3001, Nevada City swells to 10,000 or more on Constitution Day.

 Celebrants should plan to arrive about an hour before parade time to get a good vantage point along the parade route.
 Out-of-town visitors should book local accommodations early.